Bartel Leendert van der Waerden: Education and early career

 Van der Waerden learned advanced mathematics at the University of Amsterdam and the University of Göttingen, from 1919 until 1926.
 He was much influenced by Emmy Noether at Göttingen, Germany.
 Amsterdam awarded him a Ph.D. for a thesis on algebraic geometry, supervised by Hendrick de Vries.
 Göttingen awarded him the habilitation in 1928.
 In that year, at the age of 25, he accepted a professorship at the University of Groningen.

-In his 27th year, Van der Waerden published his Moderne Algebra, an influential two-volume treatise on abstract algebra, still cited, and perhaps the first treatise to treat the subject as a comprehensive whole.
+At 27, Van der Waerden published his Moderne Algebra, an influential two-volume treatise on abstract algebra, still cited, and perhaps the first treatise to treat the subject as a comprehensive whole.
 This work systematized an ample body of research by Emmy Noether, David Hilbert, Richard Dedekind, and Emil Artin.
 In the following year, 1931, he was appointed professor at the University of Leipzig.

-In July 1929 he married the sister of mathematician Franz Rellich, Camilla Juliana Anna, and they had three children.
+In July 1929 he married the sister of mathematician Franz Rellich, Camilla Juliana Anna; they had three children.